nzhxdev/ValuesRestApi/README.md

 #### Creating records
 The "number" parameter takes an integer value greater than 0.
-The query creates the number of records in the table specified in the "number" parameter.
+The request creates the number of records in the table specified in the "number" parameter.

 ```http request
 POST /api/values?number=99